-- Run-off from the western interim closed portion of the Site is directed via a combination of ditches and culverts to a contact water pond on the western portion of the Site; - Run-off from the active face is directed via ditches and culverts to the contact water pond; - Run-off from the public tipping area drains into a catch basin.
-The surface water is then conveyed to the contact water pond; - Run-off north of the perimeter fence runs into a ditch along Dusty Road; - Run-off south of the limit of waste is contained by a soil stock pile located immediately south of the fence structure; - Run-off from the Phase 1 Closure Area, north of the haul road, is directed via a combination of ditches and culverts into a ditch along Dusty Road; - Run-off from the Phase 1 Closure area, southern and eastern extents, is directed via a combination of ditches and culverts around the perimeter road into a ditch along Dusty Road west of the Site; - Run-off from the south central interim closed portion of the site is directed via a combination of ditches and culverts around the perimeter road into a ditch along Dusty Road west of the Site; and - Run-off from the interim closed tarped area is directed via a combination of ditches and culverts around the perimeter road into a ditch along Dusty Road west of the Site.
+- Run-off from the western interim closed portion of the Site is directed via a combination of ditches and culverts to a contact water pond on the western portion of the Site; - Run-off from the active face is directed via ditches and culverts to the contact water pond; - Run-off from the public drop-off area drains behind the lock block walls and is conveyed by pipes to the stormwater ditch that runs along the north and west sides of the drop-off area.
+The stormwater ditches to the north and south of the drop-off area drain to the stormwater ditch along Dusty Road. - Run-off north of the perimeter fence runs into a ditch along Dusty Road; - Run-off from the Phase 1 Closure Area, north of the haul road, is directed via a combination of ditches and culverts into a ditch along Dusty Road; - Run-off from the Phase 1 Closure area, southern and eastern extents, is directed via a combination of ditches and culverts around the perimeter road into a ditch along Dusty Road west of the Site; - Run-off from the south central interim closed portion of the site is directed via a combination of ditches and culverts around the perimeter road into the contact water pond; and - Run-off from the tarped area is directed via a combination of ditches and culverts around the perimeter road into a ditch along Dusty Road and the other half to stormwater ditch west of the property.
+It should be noted that the tarps will be removed in late summer of 2023.

-7.4 Existing Drainage Stage F/G
+7.4 Existing Drainage - Completion of Stage I

-Existing drainage represents anticipated worst case conditions due to the construction of perimeter ditching and bare soil conditions in the interim closed area (high runoff velocities, little to no reduction in runoff volumes due to evapotranspiration).
-The retention capacity of the contact water pond is approximately 5,200 cubic metres, though once the pond reaches approximately 3,500 cubic metres water will begin to flow through the emergency overflow pipe which discharges into Lehigh property.
-Under existing conditions, the contact pond will begin to discharge through the emergency overflow pipe in the event of a 1:100 year storm after reaching 3,500 cubic metres.
+Existing drainage represents anticipated worst-case conditions due to the construction of perimeter ditching and bare soil conditions in the interim closed area (high runoff velocities, little to no reduction in runoff volumes due to evapotranspiration).
+The existing drainage conditions route surface run off to the north and west by a series of ditches, pipes, and culverts that discharge directly to the Dusty Road roadside ditch.
+The Dusty Road roadside ditch in turn conveys water westward, eventually draining into Irgens Creek.
+Irgens Creek runs in a westerly direction, eventually discharging to Porpoise Bay.
+Surface water run-off from active areas and interim covered areas of the landfill is routed to the existing contact water pond, where it evaporates or infiltrates into the ground.
+The retention capacity of the existing contact water pond is approximately 5,200 cubic metres, though once the pond reaches approximately

+3,500 cubic metres water will begin to flow through the emergency overflow pipe which discharges into Heidelberg property.